 sale, as that is how they get paid.

-- Advisers are sat on large books of legacy asset taking clips on funds for doing a lot,
+- Advisers are sat on large books of a legacy assets taking clips on funds for doing a

 - Conflicts exist between their own interests and those of their clients.
 Advisers must

 wrestle with their own conscience about client outcomes.
 For example, if a client enjoys a windfall should they pay down the mortgage or invest?
 If they did the former, the adviser does not know how

 - These planners manage wealth, rather than create it.
 Products manage

 - Investment returns are lower on mutual funds accessed through these advisers, as their